kubeshop/testkube-dashboard/src/store/README.md

 }

 // Child.ts
-import {useFoo, useFooPick, useFooSetter, useFooSync} from '@store/foo';
+import {useFoo, useFooField, useFooPick, useFooSetter, useFooSync} from '@store/foo';

 export const Child: React.FC = () => {
   // Read single value from the state, or compute one